How to Increase Hand Speed - J Release

 That's going to create tension in your forearms, it's going to create tension in your wrist, it's going to slow the club down.

-So if you try and get a flat left wrist all you're doing is holding off the release.
+So if you try and get a flat left wrist, all you're doing is holding off the release.

 The release is the most important part of the golf swing, and so when you're holding that release off, you're just slowing the club down.

-Letting your wrist do this, which is what you're trying to feel, and what I was talking about if you were snapping a towel.
+Which is what you're trying to feel, and what I was talking about if you were snapping a towel.

 Now you can kind of create the same effect with the club, but it's difficult because that's not really how the golf swing works.

-Now you've got all this momentum and everything else that's going to carry the club forward.
+But the feeling is very much that now you've got all this momentum and everything else that's going to carry the club forward.

-But your feeling is that you actually want the handle to move backwards, away from the target.
+You'll never be able to do that, but your feeling is that you actually want the handle to move backwards, away from the target.

 Because what does that do to the club head?